Life with My Sister Madonna: Critical response

-Commercial reception and aftermath
+Sales and aftermath

 With an initial print run of 350,000 copies, the memoir went on to sell 35,000 copies according to Nielsen BookScan.
 It debuted at number two on The New York Times Best Seller list dropping to number seven by its third week.
 In the United Kingdom it reached the top of the best-selling book charts.
-Following the release, Madonna's representative Liz Rosenberg told the Associated Press that the singer was upset that Ciccone released a book based on her life and chose not to read it.
+Following the release, Madonna's representative Liz Rosenberg told the Associated Press that the singer was upset that Ciccone released a book based on her life, and so chose not to read it.
 Rosenberg clarified that Madonna realized her relationship with Ciccone was damaged irreparably, and that the release of the book ended any chance of the siblings ever reconciling.
 Ritchie also commented regarding accusations by Ciccone about him being a homophobe, saying: "I don't make anything of the book.
 The poor chap wrote it out of desperation.
 I don't think it'd be intelligent to comment on that.
 I can't give too much equity in what the chap's gonna write in that book.
 But you'd be hard pushed to be a homophobe and marry Madonna."

+By 2012, the siblings ultimately settled their differences.
+On October 4, 2024, Ciccone died just two weeks after the death of their stepmother Joan.
+On October 6, Madonna dedicated a lengthy Instagram post to him saying, "I admired him [...]
+We found our way back to each other.
+I did my best to keep him alive as long as possible.
+He was in so much pain towards the end [...]
+There will never be anyone like him".